Robert Strichartz

-Robert "Bob" Stephen Strichartz (October 14, 1943 – December 19, 2021) was an American mathematician who specialized in mathematical analysis.
+Robert Stephen Strichartz (October 14, 1943 – December 19, 2021) was an American mathematician who specialized in mathematical analysis.

-Biography

 Early life and education

 Strichartz was born in New York City on October 14, 1943.
 He graduated from Bronx High School of Science in 1961 and later earned his B.A. from Dartmouth College in 1963.
-As an undergraduate, he was notably part of two successful Putnam campaigns for Dartmouth.
+As an undergraduate, he was notably part of two successful Putnam Competition campaigns for Dartmouth.
 The Dartmouth team finished fifth in 1961 and second in 1962.
 To date, no Dartmouth Putnam team has replicated a top five finish.
 Individually, he was recognized as a Putnam fellow in 1962, and was one of the five highest-ranking individual competitors thus eligible for the $3,000 William Lowell Putnam Scholarship at Harvard University.

 Strichartz received his PhD in 1966 from Princeton University under Elias Stein with thesis Multipliers on generalized Sobolev spaces.
 He was a NATO postdoctoral fellow at University of Paris Sud (Orsay) from 1966 to 1967.